Taxes affect all of us and ensuring that taxes remain low is an important part of my work in Congress.

 I strongly support a pro-growth comprehensive tax reform package that will help create American jobs, grow the economy and ensure individuals and small business owners are treated fairly.

 Our current tax code is too long, too complex and is a drag on the economy.
 The current tax code is over four million words – longer than the bible and growing every day.
 The last time comprehensive tax reform passed Congress was in 1986 under President Ronald Reagan.

-I have long supported an approach that not only makes the tax code and the tax filing process simpler but also keeps more money where it belongs: in your pocket.
-First, we must ensure the tax code allows businesses to compete on a level playing field so they can better innovate and grow.
-This means eliminating unnecessary loopholes.
+As a result, American families and small businesses spend countless hours each year filing their taxes.
+I have long supported an approach that not only makes the tax code and the tax filing process simpler, but also keeps more money where it belongs: in your pocket.

-All too often, I hear from small business owners about the federal government’s over-burdensome taxes and the fear they have about the devastating impact irresponsible political rhetoric will have on the way their business operates.
+All too often, I hear from small business owners about the federal government’s over-burdensome tax code and the fear they have about the devastating impact irresponsible political rhetoric will have on the way their business operates.